-• Expanders are permanent appliances that increase the space in your mouth.
+- Expanders are permanent devices that create more space in your mouth for proper alignment.

 Benefits of Orthodontics